hzyzh/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.nju.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I'm an Undergraduate student of Computer Science at NJU, expected to graduate in 2023 Summer.
+bio: I'm an Undergraduate student in Computer Science at NJU, expected to graduate in 2023 Summer.
 My research interests include AI and Machine Learning, Programming Language, Software Engineering, and applying AI/ML techniques to solve problems.

 # Interests to show in About widget
 interests: